hackergrrl/blog.eight45.net/index.md

 relationships with others.
 I appreciate living simply, with as few barriers put up between me and life as I can manage. *[Read more about me](about.html)*.

-This website is my attempt to document my life in a way that inspires, educates, and illuminates the both of us.
+This blog is my attempt to document my life in a way that inspires, educates, and illuminates the both of us.

+These words are shared freely.
+No ads; subscriptions; tracking, or anything that tries to extract from you.
+This website even tries to not be wasteful of resources -- this page is under 3 kilobytes.
+The entire website *in toto* is under 1 megabyte.

 ## Latest Articles